FDA probes deaths of two patients on Lilly schizophrenia drug

 Zyprexa Relprevv competes with other long-acting treatments such as Johnson & Johnson’s Invega Sustenna.
 It is meant to offer weeks of symptom control for schizophrenia patients, who often fail to take their medication regularly.

-“These drugs are absolutely necessary, but we need to constantly think of the risks and benefits to make sure people with mental illness get adequate medical care, not just psychiatric care,” Malaspina said.

-She noted that people with schizophrenia and other severe mental illnesses, on average, have life spans many years lower than the general population, especially because of heart disease and metabolic diseases like diabetes.

-Lilly said Zyprexa Relprevv’s global sales were “less than $60 million” in 2012.
-The company has annual sales of more than $20 billion.
+The Lilly spokesman said Zyprexa Relprevv’s global sales were “less than $60 million” in 2012.
+Lilly has annual sales of more than $20 billion.

-Global sales of Lilly’s Zyprexa franchise plunged 49 percent to $284 million in the first quarter of 2013 as cheaper generic forms of the oral treatment continued to gain market share.
+Global sales of Lilly’s Zyprexa franchise plunged 49 percent to $284 million in the first quarter of 2013 as cheaper generics continued to gain market share.

-Lilly shares were little changed Tuesday on the New York Stock Exchange.
+Lilly shares were down 6 cents to $52.30 in early-afternoon trading on the New York Stock Exchange.

-Reporting by Ransdell Pierson; Editing by Gerald E. McCormick, Alden Bentley, John Wallace and Dan Grebler
+Reporting by Ransdell Pierson; Editing by Gerald E. McCormick, Alden Bentley and John Wallace